- 1 Herbal remedies for intestinal hyperpermeability or too permeable intestine

 - Vitamin D: Lack of this vitamin has been linked to increased incidence of intestinal diseases such as Crohn’s disease and colitis.
 This vitamin deficiency is common among the population, especially in those who spend little time outdoors.
 Fortunately, it is the most economical vitamin that exists: Vitamin D is obtained if we take the sun 20 minutes every day without sunscreen, just by means of sun reaching our arms or face.
 Our body is able to manufacture this vitamin from cholesterol, thanks to the action of sunlight on the skin.
 (Sun exposure should be avoided in the strongest daylight hours, that is between 12 and 16 hours).

-Photo linden tree than relaxing infusions are prepared.
+Photo of linden tree flowers which are use to prepare relaxing infusions.
 In intestinal health it is important to avoid stress.

 - Alfalfa: Plant rich in vitamin K and chlorophyll, two components necessary to regenerate the digestive mucosa.